HarshKapadia2/blog/content/posts/ipsec.md

 -   Phase 1.5
     -   Optional negotiations for Extended Authentication (XAUTH), Mode Configuration (mode-config), etc.
 -   Phase 2 (Data plane)
-    -   Main goal: Estabish encrypted tunnel to send user data securely, by negotiating data protection params.
+    -   Main goal: Establish encrypted tunnel to send user data securely, by negotiating data protection params.
     -   Uses the Quick mode and does its work in two messages as a authentication has already been done.
     -   Negotiate Policy Set with target machine
         -   Encapsulation protocol, encryption and authentication methods